 9. The author's name and contact details should only appear on the

-Friday 10th May 2019.
-The shortlist and winners will be announced by
+The shortlist will be announced by early September.

 11. The winners of the top three winning stories will receive prizes of